 Nijmegen: city in the Netherlands, where several Roman settlements have been discovered.

 The Roman legionary base at the Hunerberg offered accomodation to thousands of men, mules, and horses.
 The all needed lots of water - more water than was locally available.
 The solution was the construction of a simple aquaduct.
-The wells were to the south, and still exist: small lakes and pools east of the Orientalis Museum.
+The wells were to the south and east, and still exist: small lakes and pools east and northeast of the Orientalis Museum.

 Taken together, the canals and dams are seven kilometers long.
 They are among the largest archaeological sites of the Netherlands; perhaps only the dike along the Rhine that was part of the local section of the limes was bigger.